Have you ever wondered if a Dutch oven is good for frying your favorite foods or if it is okay to deep fry in cast iron?

 - heat resistant apron

-- hand mitts that will guard your hand and arms against fat splatter
+- hand oven mitts that will guard your hand and arms against fat splatter

 - metal trays and parchment paper for cooked fried food

-I have a great list of Dutch oven accessories that I use and recommend daily – here.
+I have a great list of Dutch oven accessories that I use and recommend daily.

 At What Heat Should You Fry in a Dutch Oven?

-Seafood you will fry for anything between 4 and 6 minutes, while the poultry you will fry for anything in the region of 13 to 20 minutes.
+For seafood, you will fry for anything between 4 and 6 minutes, while for poultry you will fry for anything in the region of 13 to 20 minutes.

 Whatever you end up frying, always consider that frying in a cast-iron Dutch oven will require a slight adjustment downwards because of the cookware’s thermal properties.

-Follow recipes for correct temperatures required for frying.
+Follow recipes for the correct temperatures required for frying.